rabujev/CurrencyDenominationCalc/frontend/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory.

-## Running unit tests
+## Running unit tests (NOT IMPLEMENTED IN THIS PROJECT)

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Running end-to-end tests (NOT IMPLEMENTED IN THIS PROJECT)

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.